 Filed in Intermodal

-Railroad volumes for the week ending July 24 were down year-over-year and up compared to 2008, according to the Association of American Railroads (AAR).
+Rail volumes in January were up compared to the same period in 2010, according to data released by the Association of American Railroads (AAR).

 View all categories and topics

 Monday, January 31, 2011

 When FedEx announced it was redesigning its network structure for its less-than-truckload (LTL) network, FedEx Freight, last September, which officially went live today, there was one small detail regarding this news that flew somewhat under the radar.
 That detail was that the company said it planned to be more active on the intermodal side.